-I learned my freezer cooking process from my parents at a very young age.
-Granted we didn't call it freezer cooking back in the day, but that's what we were doing.
+I learned my freezer prep process from my parents at a very young age.
+Granted we didn't call it freezer prepping or cooking back in the day, but that's what we were doing.
 Our house was an hour or so from the local army base, so we would only grocery shop once a month.
 We froze everything!

 Your freezer cooking process doesn't have to be overly complicated, just start small.
 Now, the information below is not a transcript of this podcast episode but is a general summary of the information provided.
 I definitely recommend you listen to the episode to get the details that you may need to fully implement this information.

-In my last post, User Freezer Cooking and Meal Planning to Organize Your Life, I shared with you the benefits of freezer cooking.
+In my User Freezer Cooking and Meal Planning to Organize Your Life post, I shared with you the benefits of freezer cooking.
 I hope this encouraged you to think about it in a new way.
 To think about how freezer cooking can fit into your life to ease your stress and overwhelm.
 Well, today I am going to share with you my freezer cooking process.
 I eluded to it in the last post, but we will get into more detail today.

 My most common freezer meals are soups and pasta dishes.
 This is because it is easy and cheap to make on both accounts.
 Another great thing that I didn't mention in my last post is that you can easily adapt recipes to suit your needs and dietary restrictions.

 So let's assume we are making soups today because I recently did this and it yielded us about 12 different freezer meals.
 The one thing I like to do for soups is to put them in Ziploc Twist 'N Loc Containers, so I used four different containers.
 Of course, if you don't have a lot of room in your freezer you will want to let it cool and put them in gallon-sized Ziploc freezer bags, laying them flat until they solidify.